 Our Focus

 Presently, ID is working on biogas in China, focusing on deprived rural populations.
 All of them are farmers.
+In Haiti, we are experimenting with the introduction of biogas.
 For the time being, we are focusing on training centers.
+In Congo, we plan to experiment with biogas for rural populations.
 We generally work with small scale projects with the aim of experimenting, improving the technique and its appropriation.
 We work as much as possible with local partners which, after a certain amount of time, can take over the activities.
-The success of our 2 pilot project in China (1300 biodigesters in Guizhou and 1200 biodigesters in Yunnan) enabled us to change scale thanks to the support of the French Development Agency and the French Global Environment Facility.
-Instead of doing directly the construction of biodigesters ourselves, we work with government on improving management practices thanks to carbon finance.
-In Yunnan we work in Qujing on 24000 biodigesters project (GS998) besides in Sichuan we contribute to the development of a Programme of Activity that will target 800 000 households in the next decade.

 Our Experience And Interest In The Four PCIA Central Focus Areas